Priya112030/M2/README.md

 ![Screenshot 2025-04-29 193808](https://github.com/user-attachments/assets/5c649d79-876c-469c-aeef-9b40c3a53f31)

 ## RESULT:
-Thus the program to print even numbers ranging from M to N (including M and N values) has been executed successfully
+Thus the program to print numbers ranging from M to N (including M and N values) has been executed successfully